 Defaulting on a merchant cash advance can have serious financial and legal consequences.
 You don’t want to deal with merchant cash advance legal issues on your own.
 Not only is it time-consuming and stressful, you may not be aware of all your options.

-Tayne Law Group is a New York-based debt resolution law firm that helps business owners resolve debts of all sizes.
+Tayne Law Group is a New York-based debt resolution law firm that helps small business owners resolve debts of all sizes.
 We have focused on merchant cash advances over two decades.
 Our experienced attorneys can help you come up with a strategy to deal with your debt while keeping your business running.

 If you’d like to learn more about how we can potentially help you, give our office a call at 866-890-7337.
 You can also fill out a short contact form.
 There’s no obligation to use our services — we provide a free hour long consultation to go over your situation and possible solutions.
 Any information you share with us is also 100% confidential.